Wolox/WLXBluetoothDevice/README.md

 **NOTE**: The example project is currently broken because it uses CocoaPods to install `WLXBluetoothDevice`.
 The actual code probably works.
 This will be fixed in future versions.
 Check issue [#35](https://github.com/Wolox/WLXBluetoothDevice/issues/35).

-### Reactive extensions

-If you like [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) there is a separate target that adds support for a `RACSignal` based API.
-All you have to do is add the `WLXBluetoothDeviceReactiveExtensions.framework` to your project.

 ## Installation

 ### [Carthage]